dentarg/auth0-blog/_posts/2017-06-16-cakefest-summary-day-two.markdown

 Check out his slides: [The Road Ahead - 3.4 and the path to 4.0](https://www.slideshare.net/markstory/cakephp-the-road-ahead)

 **[Viraj Khatavkar](https://twitter.com/virajkhatavkar)** talked about **Testing For People Who Hate Testing**.
-He evangelized the Test-driven approach (TDD).
-Furthermore, he live-coded a blog on stage by using the test-driven approach.
-And he made testing seem very easy to the attendees.
+He evangelized the test-driven development approach (TDD).
+Furthermore, he live-coded a blog on stage by using the test-driven approach and made testing seem very easy to the attendees.
 Great session!

 You can listen to his session: